dcs-retribution/dcs-retribution/README.md

 * Carstens Arty Spotter https://www.digitalcombatsimulator.com/en/files/3339128/ is an amazing force multiplyer to drop the hammer on enemies.
 * MBot's [Call Artillery Script](https://forum.dcs.world/topic/310506-call-artillery-script/) uses in-map artillery and forward observers to enable artillery fire missions.

-Please also show some support to these projects !
+Please also show some support to these projects!